Report on the news that matters to your community and don't let us miss a beat. Send in your stories and photos.

 My Recent Comments

-The often quoted $72M restoration cost estimate for an existing structure does not seem to add up considering that an NHL size iceskate rink with an Olympic size swimming pool built on top, also with a cable supported roof, could be built from scratch in the same park for $66M.3 weeks ago
+The often quoted $72M restoration cost estimate for an existing structure does not seem to add up considering that an NHL size iceskate rink with an Olympic size swimming pool built on top, also with a cable supported roof, could be built from scratch in the same park for $66M.4 months ago

 You don't have to worry about campaign contributions from the RKO "developer" buying influence if he can't even pay his property tax.
 The somewhat misunderstood and misquoted question pointed out that there is far more value surviving in the theatre than just the foyer that would be demolished for a 357 unit apartment building.

 There is no FAA "cursory" inspection; the original filing, was submitted as 163' and was determined in the 2003-AEA-587-OE FAA obstruction evaluation report as follows: "Any height exceeding 163 feet above ground level (196 feet above mean sea level), will result in a substantial adverse effect and would warrant a Determination of Hazard to Air Navigation".